 People: Thanks be to God.✞

-A Song from a Christian worship music Book or Praise Booklet or Overheads for about 5 to 10 minutes.
+A Song from a Christian worship music Book or Praise Booklet or Overheads may last 5 to 10 minutes.

-The first Bible reading from the epistles for 2 minutes.
+The first Bible reading from the epistles is short.

 The second Bible reading from the Gospels would be also about 2 minutes.✞